 If your Care Home of choice charges more than what the Local Authority is willing to pay you may have to contribute towards the fees in order to stay there.
 These are called 3rd Party Contributions, (or more commonly Top-Ups) and have to be paid for by a relative or friend and not by the resident themselves for legal reasons.
 It is important that you keep the care home Manager informed if your capital falls below the upper limit whilst you are in a care home so that they can help you arrange assessment for the appropriate funding.

-If you need nursing care then the NHS will contribute a nursing fee, either towards your private fees or on top of the funding provided by your Local Authority, to help contribute to the costs of your specialist nursing care.
 Where someone needs continuing specialist medical treatment, the state will pay for the full cost of care; this is called ‘Continuing Health Funding’.
 If you think that yourself or a relative might be entitled to Continuing Health Funding you should discuss this with your GP or care home Manager.
 A referral for Continuing Health may be made by the Care Home on behalf of a resident if they feel that the resident’s needs have increased.
-An assessment of care needs will be carried out to decide whether someone is entitled to nursing fees or continuing care and if an application is turned down an appeal process is available.
+An assessment of care needs will be carried out to decide whether someone is entitled to continuing care fees and if an application is turned down an appeal process is available.

 If you are paying the fees privately you may keep your pensions and some benefits.
 If you are funded by the local authority you will be expected to use all of your income, including your pension and benefits to help fund your care except for a Personal Allowance of £21.90 (England) per week for your day to day spending money.
 However, if you are paid the Mobility component of the Disability Living Allowance you will continue to get this.
 If you are over 65 you will also be entitled to up to £5.25 per week of any savings credit.